Guarantor Home Loans

 The loan is secured by both the property that you are buying and the property owned by the guarantor.

-The structure is very similar if your parents already have a home loan on their property.
-The guarantee for your loan is secured using a second mortgage behind their current loan.
+If your parents already have a home loan on their property, the “guarantee” is secured using a second mortgage behind their existing mortgage.

 How much can I borrow?